shelble2/EN605.417.FA/project/README.md

 - puzzle per block lessons and speedup

 ### TODO
+// an SM can have up to 8 blocks at the same time
 Shortlist: 1) get it to work with any number of blocks 2) gather metrics for that
 3) more algorithms 4) gather metrics for those 5) maybe more puzzles?
 - how does solving > 1 puzzle change the blocks/threading.
 One puzzle per block?